publicarray/bunnycdn/README.md

-# BunnyCDN Storage API 🐰
+# BunnyCDN lib 🐰

+Note: storage API is the only one implemented so far, others coming soon!

 ## Requirements